Cardigans: History, Trends, Celebrity Styles, and More22 products

 Although cardigans often get a bad rap for being all prim and proper, these preppy sweaters are actually versatile layering pieces loved by many celebrities.
 One fan of the cardigan is Amal Clooney, whose impeccable style is known across the world.
 She’s paired a short-sleeve, slim cut, black cardigan with tailored white trousers, giving it a modern, sophisticated look.

 Celebrities love pairing cardigans with dresses, too.
 From Taylor Swift to Zooey Deschanel, stars love wearing them with full skirted dresses or even pairing long textured cardigans with fitted mini-dresses.
 Models and actresses often pair them with flared jeans, simple neutral slacks, or mixing oversized cardigans with black skinnies.

 If a cardigan only brings to mind the prim and proper Sandy Olsson (pre-makeover) in the movie Grease, it’s time to catch up with the latest, modern trends in cardigans.
 The versatility of these fun sweaters makes them a staple you’ll definitely want to add to your closet.

 From heavy longline cardigans for the colder months to light, cropped options that are perfect for wearing with a summer dress, there’s a cardigan for every season.
 Cardigans have been around for more than a century, and they’re going to be a popular fashion choice for years to come.

-Joe Fresh Women's Stripe Cardi, JF Black (Size M)
+Joe Fresh Women's V-Neck Cardi, Khaki Brown (Size XS)